 PVC and TPO roofing systems come in similar colors, with white being the most popular but with gray and tan also available.
-Since both roofing systems are flexible membranes and have similar colors and thicknesses, it can be difficult to tell the difference between TPO and PVC by sight alone.
+Both roofing systems are flexible membranes and have similar colors and thicknesses.
+Because of this, it can be difficult to tell the difference between TPO and PVC by sight alone.

 How can you tell the difference between TPO and PVC?
 To accomplish this task, we’ll need to take a closer look at the differences between these two commercial roofing systems.

 PVC has been used for about twice the amount of time TPO has in the roofing industry.
 As such, its quality tends to be a bit more uniform, but there are still low and high-quality PVC materials available.

 This type of roofing boasts a robust chemical resistance.
 It’s one of the best choices for industrial flat roofing applications or for businesses that use chemicals, acids, or grease, such as restaurants.
 PVC also has excellent fire resistance compared to TPO.